-- I am not aware if a detailed soil analysis has been undertaken at this site.
+- 5.1 I am not aware if a detailed soil analysis has been undertaken at this site.
 I did not take soil samples while on site however I have looked at the British Geological Survey plan to establish the likely nature of the soil present.
-This indicates that the bedrock geology is made up of the London Clay Formation with superficial deposits above comprising sand and gravel. - 5.2 The soils associated with the geology described above are likely to be fertile loams with good fertility and drainage.
+This indicates that the bedrock geology comprises the Lewes Nodular Chalk Formation and Seaford Chalk Formation with superficial deposits above recorded as Lowestoft Formation Diamicton (sediment comprising a wide range of particle sizes). - 5.2 The Cranfield University 'Soilscapes' website indicates that the soil associated with the prevailing geology comprises slightly acidic loamy and clayey soils with potentially impeded drainage and high fertility. - 5.3 There may be local anomalies not shown in the British Geological Survey maps and a more detailed site-specific soil assessment should be undertaken if required.

-- 5.3 There may be local anomalies not shown in the British Geological Survey maps and a more detailed site specific soil assessment should be undertaken if required. - 6 KEY TO TREE SURVEY DATA - 6.1 Tree / Group reference: Tree numbers as shown on the Tree Survey Plan.
+6 KEY TO TREE SURVEY DATA

+- 6.1 Tree / Group reference: Tree numbers as shown on the Tree Survey Plan.
 Where trees form a coherent group, they have been assessed as a group, and are shown in the survey and on the plan prefixed with the letter G. - 6.2 Species: These are listed in the schedule by their common name.
 The botanical names of the principal species present are as follows: